rares-ttg/docs/GameProfile.md

 - getMaxWinnings: Money
 - getProfileElement: jdom.Element

 ### Implementations

 An implementation of the interface is `DefaultProfile` which appears to be configured from an XML. `DefaultProfile` is implemented by `SlotsProfile`,`ShuffleProfile`, and `AmazonWildProfile`, but only the latter seems to be implemented.

+## com.chartwelltechnology.server.game

+This is another GameProfile class #fml .
+It has the same fields as the GameProfile class from [[Backoffice]]. **However**, `inputAccount` field is used here and, there are some extra fields not present in the Backoffice class.
+Here some validation constraints are introduced
+- groupName cannot be null #data/validation
+	- it is a required property in the schema and should always be part of GameProfile #why
+	-

 # GameProfileSettings